auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 * Information exchange.

 As an open source community, we should exchange information openly.
 Every person should benefit from sustainability and AI research.
 When we develop a new technology to filter water, grow better food, make a medical advancement, or any development which increases human well being, we only make the world better by sharing it.
 We aren't going to work or provide materials for other groups, but we can provide knowledge and schematics so they can implement the technology for themselves.
 In a similar exchange, when other communities make advancements we can benefit as well.
 Mutual information exchange is a path towards peace.

+* Indigenous Rights

+## Indigenous rights are human rights

+A sovereign community should respect the sovereignty of other communities.
+Indigenous people represent the accumulated wisdom of generations of sapiens living on the same land.
+They have a connection to their ecosystems which all human beings should seek to have, seamless integration.
+Indigenous people living traditionally have no carbon footprints; they are in harmony with nature.
+The forefront defenders of the environment are often indigenous activists who fight for their land, their lifestyle, and even us.
+When the Amazon forests burn the lungs of the world burn.
+The interconnectedness of the worldwide life-web is a fact.
+We must work to rejuvenate the ecosystems we are a part of that we will die without.
+The fight of indigenous people is the fight of the survival of the human race.
+Indigenous defenders are the last white blood cells of the human race attempting to protect us from our own suicidal foolishness.
+Truly, a threat to justice anywhere is a threat to justice everywhere.